APRIL 12, 2018 by jenn

 DiverseWorks presents Art • Design • Life —an exhibition, auction and party benefiting DiverseWorks’ exhibitions, performances, and programs.
 Join us as we bring together Houston’s vibrant art, architecture, and design communities for a celebration of the arts in our everyday lives.

-This special fundraising event features music, culinary delights, and a live and silent auction of one-of-a-kind experiences including curated trips and dinners, original artwork by national and international artists, and design objects by Houston makers – all presented in five distinct vignettes in the gallery.
+This special fundraising event features music, culinary delights, and a silent auction of one-of-a-kind experiences including curated trips and dinners, original artwork by national and international artists, and design objects by Houston makers – all presented in five distinct vignettes in the gallery.

 BECOME A SPONSOR – CLICK HERE TO DONATE ONLINE